GabrielMarghoti/nonlinfunconn/README.md

 # Nonlinear Functional Connectivity

 ## Overview
-This repository provides implementations for analyzing nonlinear functional connectivity in complex systems.
+This repository provides implementations for analyzing nonlinear functional connectivity in complex systems by computing the state dependent Nonequilibrium Green Functions given a model.
 It includes methods for:
 - **Convolution kernel fitting** to model interactions in complex networks based on measured data.
 - **Nonequilibrium Green Functions (NEGF)** for studying signal propagation in nonlinear dynamical models.